Yannick Noah: Tennis career

-Noah turned professional in 1977 and won his first top-level singles title in 1978 in Manila.

-Noah became France's most prominent tennis hero in 1983, becoming the first Frenchman in 37 years to win the French Open, one of the four Grand Slam singles events.
-He dropped only one set during the two-week-long tournament, and defeated the defending champion, Sweden's Mats Wilander, in straight sets in the final, 6–2, 7–5, 7–6.
+Noah turned professional in 1977 and won his first pro title on the Italian Spring Satellite in 1977 and his first top-level singles title in 1978 in Manila beating Peter Feigl in the final.
+He became France's most prominent tennis hero in 1983, becoming the first Frenchman in 37 years to win the French Open.
+He dropped only one set during the two-week-long tournament, and defeated the defending champion, Sweden's Mats Wilander, in straight sets in the final.
+Noah "boldly attacked the net and forced Wilander out of his baseline game".
 He remains the last and most recent Frenchman to have won the French Open men's singles title.

 Noah won the French Open men's doubles title in 1984 (with compatriot and best friend Henri Leconte).
 He was also the men's doubles runner-up at the 1985 U.S. Open (with Leconte), and the 1987 French Open (with compatriot Guy Forget).
 In August 1986, Noah attained the world no. 1 doubles ranking, which he would hold for a total of 19 weeks.
 At the end of 1986, Noah received the ATP Sportsmanship Award, as voted for by other ATP players.

-Yannick reached the quarter-final stage or better on 10 occasions at Grand Slam level.
+He reached the quarter-final stage or better on 10 occasions at Grand Slam level.
 He notably admitted using marijuana prior to matches in 1981, saying that amphetamines were the real problem in tennis as they were performance-enhancing drugs.

 In 1992, Noah received the Legion of Honour medal.
 Noah was awarded the Philippe Chatrier Award (the ITF's highest accolade) in 2005 and was inducted into the International Tennis Hall of Fame that same year.
 He remains France's highest male ranked player since the introduction of rankings in 1973.
 Noah played on France's Davis Cup team for eleven years, with an overall win–loss record of 39–22 (26–15 in singles, and in 13–7 doubles).
 In 1982, he was part of the French team which reached the Davis Cup final, where they were defeated 4–1 by the United States.

 Davis Cup/Fed Cup captain success

 In 1991, Noah captained the French team to its first Davis Cup victory in 59 years, defeating a heavily favoured US team 3–1 in the final.
 This feat was repeated in 1996, when Noah coached the French team to defeat Sweden 3–2 in the final held in Malmö.
 In 2017, Noah added a third Davis Cup win for France under his guidance as captain, defeating Belgium in the final in Lille.
 In 1997, he also captained France's Fed Cup team to its first ever win of that competition when they defeated the Dutch in the final.